anastan588/anastan588/README.md

 - :telescope: I’m working as an ecomist in the building industry .

-- :zap: In my free time, I leaning CSS, HTML, JavaScript.
+- :zap: In my free time I am learning CSS, HTML, JavaScript.

 ### :hammer_and_wrench: Languages and Tools :
 <div>